lilanxiao/Invar3D/README.md

 ### Software

-The code is tested under Ubuntu 18.04 and 20.04.
-CUDA-toolkit (tested with 10.2 and 11.1) and GCC is needed for compiling some extensions.
+The repo is tested under Ubuntu 18.04 and 20.04.
+CUDA-toolkit (tested with 10.2 and 11.1) and GCC is needed to compile some extensions.
 Also, following python packages are required:

     pytorch     # tested with 1.8. other versions should work as well torchvision